Peripheral Nerve Injuries

 Peripheral Nerve Injury and Repair

 Patient education plays a huge role in peripheral nerve injury repair.
-If patients have a better understanding of the condition, they can take care of themselves better and they can respond to treatment well.
+If patients have a better understanding of this condition, they can take better care of themselves and they can respond to treatment well.
 To prevent further injury, it helps if the joints, tendons and ligaments of the patients are protected.

 To repair the injury, certain therapies may be needed.
 In some cases, surgical therapy is the best option.